GabrielMoreau/uvmat-doc/help/README.md

 - *ProjMode = 'interp_tps'*: this behaves with different objects line 'interp_lin', but using the more precise thin spline shell method.
   This is particularly usefull to calculate spatial field derivatives.
   Furthermore this method provides data extrapolation outside the initial convex hull (although it is not reliable at large distances).
-  This mode does require a previous calculation of tps weights, see [#a5.1Gridingofdata section 5.1], so it does not act on the initial field cells with scattered coordinates.
+  This mode does require a previous calculation of tps weights, see [section 5.1](#51-griding-of-data), so it does not act on the initial field cells with scattered coordinates.
   This is done by UVMAT if tps projection is requested.
   Gridded data are linearly interpolated (to clarify...).
 - *ProjMode = 'inside' and 'ouside'*: defined only for closed lines: rectangle, polygon, ellipse.
   For each field U, its probability distribution function Uhist inside, or respectively outside, the line is calculated, as well as the mean Umean (after exclusion of data marked as false), other statistics...
 - *ProjMode = 'none', 'mask_inside', 'mask_outside'*: no projection operation.
-  The object is used solely for plotting purpose, to show a boundary or to prepare a mask, inside or outside a closed line, see [#a9-Masksandgrids section 9]).
+  The object is used solely for plotting purpose, to show a boundary or to prepare a mask, inside or outside a closed line, see [section 9](#9-masks-and-grids)).

 Operations, for instance 'vort', 'div' are performed after interpolation.
 Similarly for field difference, which requires interpolation to compare fields defined at different positions.